InfluxDB is 5x Faster vs. MongoDB for Time Series Workloads

-At InfluxData, one of the common questions we’ve been getting asked by developers and architects alike the last few months is, “How does InfluxDB compare to MongoDB for time-series workloads?”
+At InfluxData, one of the common questions we regularly get asked by developers and architects alike the last few months is, “How does InfluxDB compare to MongoDB for time series workloads?”
 This question might be prompted for a few reasons.
 First, if they’re starting a brand new project and doing the due diligence of evaluating a few solutions head-to-head, it can be helpful in creating their comparison grid.
 Second, they might already be using MongoDB for ingesting data in an existing application, but would like to now see how they can integrate metrics collection into their system and believe there might be a better solution than MongoDB for this task.

-Over the last few weeks a few members of the InfluxData engineering and QA teams set out to compare the performance and features of InfluxDB and MongoDB for common time-series workloads, specifically looking at the rates of data ingestion, on-disk data compression, and query performance.
-InfluxDB outperformed MongoDB in all three tests with 27x greater write throughput, while using 84x less disk space, and delivering relatively equal performance when it came to query speed.
+Over the last few weeks, we set out to compare the performance and features of InfluxDB and MongoDB for common time series workloads, specifically looking at the rates of data ingestion, on-disk data compression, and query performance.
+InfluxDB outperformed MongoDB in all three tests with 1.9x greater write throughput, while using 7.3x less disk space, and delivering 5x higher performance when it came to query speed.

 To read the complete details of the benchmarks and methodology, download the “Benchmarking InfluxDB vs. MongoDB for Time-Series Data & Metrics Management” technical paper or watch the recorded webinar.